-2. ICT is an acronym for Information and Communication Technology and collectively refers to technology relating to information and communications. - 3.
-DX, or Digital Transformation, refers to transforming a company's products, services, and business models based on the needs of customers and society as a whole, using data and digital technology in response to drastic changes in the business environment, while changing its operations, organizations, processes, and corporate culture and climate to establish a competitive advantage.
+ICT is an acronym for Information and Communication Technology and collectively refers to technology relating to information and communications.
+DX or Divital Transformation, refers to transforming a company's products, services, and business models based on the needs of custom-

+3. DX, or Digital Transformation, refers to transforming a company's products, services, and business models based on the needs of customers and society as a whole, using data and digital technology in response to drastic changes in the business environment, while changing its operations, organizations, processes, and corporate culture and climate to establish a competitive advantage.